4till2/search-my-web/notebook/journal/day_04.md

 Search is also now scoped to "trusted" sources by default.
 Next steps are to create views, improved search, and improved indexing.

+## Notes
+- I'm a bit lazy today to write a journal entry but I'll do my best to return to it.